EpicCash/exchange-integrations/README.md

 Download zip - contains all repo files

+savetxs.php - example to maintain separate mysql db of txs

 Contributions of API code to process transactions and update user's Account are encouraged and welcome

 Documentation here: https://devdocs.epiccash.com/integrations/exchanges/